stronnag/mwptools/docs/manual/docs/mwp-geozones.md

 ## User Interface

 * Open, Save: Expects a textual definition in INAV CLI format
 * Export: Exports a loaded Geozone to KML.
-Geozone specific parameters are stored in the KML such that the original Geozone could be reproduced.
+Geozone specific parameters are stored in the KML such that the original Geozone in CLI notation could be reproduced from the KML.

 ### Editor